sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 ### Step 2.1 - Checking Versions

 Open your Visual Studio and click "Help / About Microsoft Visual Studio" on the main menu.
 You can try to use different versions, especially newer versions.
-But this training was created using the environment below and It is strongly recommended that you use the same versions.
-Please check if your system matches this versions:
+But this training was created using the environment below and It is strongly recommended that you use al least the same versions.
+Please check if your system matches these versions:

 + Visual Studio version 15.8.9
 + Microsoft .Net Framework version 4.7.03056